seixaserick/dotnet-webapi-playground/README.md

 This playground project shows many features that you can reuse in your projects.

-It's a live project and probably will be often updated.
+It is a live project and will likely be updated frequently.

 # What does this application do?